gltc-d/gltc-d.github.io/README.md

 ### Upgrade Menu

 The upgrade system is a little complicated for a beginner.
-First go to the :upgrades: menu and choose the stat.
-Another bot will then DM you and you can see the progress of your upgrades.
+First go to the upgrade menu and choose the stat.

+Once done, you will see a pop-up directly over your game session.
+This will show information such as you stat, the price and you will also be able to end the upgrade session.

 These happen in the background and can be cancelled at any time.

-Those with memberships have increased upgrade and score points..!
+Those with the GlitchPass have four upgrades every 10 seconds instead of three.

 ### Support